City-CSS/city-css/README.md

 ### Review Process

 1. **Code Review**
    Your PR will be reviewed by a team member.
-Be open to feedback and iterate on your changes if requested.
+Be open to feedback and revise your changes if requested.

 2. **Testing**
    Ensure all functionality works as intended.
 We may run additional tests during the review.